 Craig Y Nos Castle, Craig Y Nos Castle, Brecon Road, Penycae, Powys, SA9 1GL

-This accommodation is near mountains, is in a National Park, is available to individuals, has a pub within walking distance and is on the Hostels that welcome stag and hen parties map, the Beacons Way, the Cambrian Way and the Brecon Beacons National Park.
+This accommodation is near mountains, is in a National Park, is available to individuals and has a pub within walking distance.
+It is on a dark sky area, the page of accommodation near Castles, the Wedding Venue page, the Brecon Beacons National Park, the Cambrian Way, the Hostels that welcome stag and hen parties map and the Beacons Way.

 Its a fascinating place, Craig Y Nos Castle.
 Not only does it sit high on a mountain pass in the Brecon Beacons placed perfectly for those highlands and the legendary beaches of Gower, but it also has more stories from history and myth than I can possibly fit into this natter.

 We’re outdoors types here and we’re often looking for a walking, cycling or adventure base and, yes Craig Y Nos can offer that – with a plethora of outdoor activities on offer in house and nearby as well as a picturesque 40-acre country park in the grounds and easy access to the 100 mile Beacons Way.
 But sometimes we wind down, relax, perhaps even spend time indoors.